Skip to main content

 Kafe Leopold + Konditorei also serves sophisticated fare and creative cocktails that make for a good start to a long night on the town, evoking the best of a Vienna cafe.
 Check out the pastry counter with desserts like the Kaiserschmarrn mit Zwetschkenröster, a pancake with plum and currant compote.

 Come “this way, habibis” per the sign, to YELLOW, a Levantine spot that has been such a hit it now offers dinner service too.
 Take your pick of a zaatar and labne croissant, a baklava latte, a pita sandwich or a “(not)pizza.”
-Just down the street is il Canale, if you’d like a vetted Neapolitan-style pizza to compare.
+Just down the street is il Canale, if you’d like a Neapolitan-style pizza to compare.